BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 Access the development server at [localhost:3000](http://localhost:3000).

+__Note: The development server does not load or import any data, but requires a local SQLite database with loaded data.
+See [configuration](configuration.md) for how to set the SQLite path in order to generate a local SQLite database.
+Use the same `config-*.json` for the development server to load the generate SQLite database.__

 ### Setup With Devcontainer In VSCode

 [Devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) in VSCode provide a consistent and isolated development environment by packaging tools, dependencies, and configurations like Node.js inside a container instead of installing it on your development machine directly.
 This avoids "works on my machine" issues and can make developing projects much easier.